gem-pasteur/PanACoTA/doc/source/starting.rst

 .. note:: Dependencies installed by ``make`` script are: 'prokka'.

-.. warning:: If you plan to work on the scripts, choose the development installation (see 'Developer documentation').
+.. warning:: If you plan to work on the scripts, choose the development installation (see :doc:`Developer documentation <develop>`).

 Uninstalling ``genomeAPCAT``
 ----------------------------